Floby/node-json-streams/README.markdown

 # Synopsis
-Streamed parser and stringifier that act like writable and readable streams
+Streaming parser and stringifier that act like writable and readable streams

+_/!\ This module has been partly rewritten to work with new streams in node >= 0.10 /!\_

 ## Run tests